mickietoken/Time-IS-Money/README.md

 2. Is the live countup formated in YY/DDD/HH/MM/SS (note that DAYS are to 365) No leap years, No weeks.
 No months.
 No milliseconds.

-3. Is the timestamp of when the current cycle will end/when the countup will stop to restart. (cycle timestamps for each Tokenmobile provided in FUNDIMENTALS file)
+3. Is the timestamp of when the current cycle will end/when the countup will stop to restart. (cycle timestamps for each Tokenmobile provided in FUNDAMENTALS file)

 4. Is the total CYCLES which decreases everytime the countup resets and timestamp updates. (note that the first cycle must decrease immediately when the AVC for a Tokenmobile starts.
 And not after it ends)